arp242/arp242.net/_posts/2016-09-04-yaml_probably_not_so_great_after_all.markdown

 Can be hard to edit, especially for large files
 -----------------------------------------------

-YAML files can be hard to edit, and this difficulty grows quite fast as the file gets larger.
+YAML files can be hard to edit, and this difficulty grows fast as the file gets larger.

 A good example of this are Ruby on Rails’ translation files; for example: